kambi22/ArchitectPortfolio/README.md

 # 🤝 Author

-  Satnam Singh – Blockchain & MERN Stack Developer
+  Satnam Singh –  MERN Stack Developer

   Feel free to connect and collaborate on future projects!